 The Indian gooseberry or Amla is one of the main ingredients of almost all Ayurvedic medicines.
 It is the richest source of immunity-boosting Vitamin C which boosts the production of white blood cells (WBC) in the body that helps in fighting several pathogenic infections and diseases.
 That is why Amla has also been popular and a potent home remedy for treating cold and flu.
 It is also rich in iron, calcium, and many other minerals.

 Amla also contains Antioxidants to fight against inflammation, delay the signs of aging, reduce blood sugar, and improve heart health.
 It is also rich in a variety of polyphenols and beta-carotene that fight against developing cancer cells.
 Additionally, it also helps absorb calcium and iron from other foods, detoxifying your body, improves digestive health, and relive in dry cough.

-Overall, drinking Amla juice is great for immunity, eye, skin, hair, heart as well as diabetes.
+Overall, drinking Amla juice is great for immunity, the eye, skin, hair, heart as well as diabetes.
 So, consider sipping on its goodness daily for detoxing and reviving up your immunity level.

 - Amla can be consumed in various ways.
 You can make fresh amla chutney, jam, murabba, pickles at home.
-But freshly eat or drink its juice to get the maximum benefits
+But freshly eat or drink its juice to get the maximum benefits.

-- If you like tangy foods, you can have amla just like that with some salt.
+- If you like tangy foods, you can have Amla just like that with some salt.